TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-operator/release-notes/operator-0.17.md

 <ul>
 <li>
 <details>
-<summary>Fixed creating duplicated APIDefinitions on Tyk </summary>
+<summary>Fixed creating duplicated API definitions on Tyk </summary>

-Fix creating duplicated APIDefinitions on Tyk in case of cluster failures.
-If network errors happen while updating the API Definition, the Tyk Operator retries the reconciliation based on the underlying error type.
+Fix creating duplicated API definitions on Tyk in case of cluster failures.
+If network errors happen while updating the API definition, the Tyk Operator retries the reconciliation based on the underlying error type.
 </details>
 </li>
 </ul>